keithledgerwood/WICLab-guide/012-Security.md

 21. Configure the device assurance policy as follows:
 - Policy name: Restrict access to old operating systems
 - Platform: Choose the platform appropriate for the phone on which you installed the Okta Verify app (Android or iOS)
-- Minimum macOS version > Customize: For Major, enter a value higher than your current OS version (even if it is a version not released yet)
+- Minimum Android/iOS version > Customize: For Major, enter a value higher than your current OS version (even if it is a version not released yet)

 22. Click **Save**.

 23. Select **Security** > **Authentication policies**.

-17. Click **Any two factors**.
+24. Click **Any two factors**.

-18. Click **Add rule**.
+25. Click **Add rule**.

-19. Configure the rule as follows:
+26. Configure the rule as follows:
 - Rule name: Access on New OS Only
 - Device state is: Registered
 - Device management is: Not managed
 - Device assurance policy is > Any of the following device assurance policies: Restrict access to old operating systems
 - Access is: Allowed after successful authentication

-20. Click **Save**.
+27. Click **Save**.

-21. For Catch-all Rule, click **Actions** and then **Edit**.
+28. For Catch-all Rule, click **Actions** and then **Edit**.

-22. Configure the rule as follows:
+29. Configure the rule as follows:
 - Access is: Denied

-23. Click **Save**.
+30. Click **Save**.

-24. On the phone on which you installed the Okta Verify app, open the app and under your org and Admin user name tap the Dashboard link.
+31. On the phone on which you installed the Okta Verify app, open the app, and under your org and Admin user name tap the Dashboard link.
 Because you are now trying to log in from a device with OS version lower than allowed, your login will be denied and you will get a notification saying that you should update your system to be able to sign in.

+32. Go back to your virtual environment.

+33. Select **Security** > **Authentication policies**.

+34. Click **Any two factors**.

+35. For Access on New OS Only, click **Actions** and then **Deactivate**.
+This will disable this policy rule.

+36. For Catch-all Rule, click **Actions** and then **Edit**.

+37. Configure the rule as follows:
+- Access is: Allowed after successful authentication

+38. Click **Save**.
+This will enable login from your phone again.

 ### Enable Okta ThreatInsight